Johnson and Corbyn clash over Brexit in first TV debate of General Election

 Mr Corbyn said anti-Semitism was “an absolute evil and scourge within our society” and insisted the party treated the issue “very, very seriously”.

-He said the the country was facing “a once-in-a-generation election to end privatisation and give the National Health Service the funding it needs.
+He said the country was facing “a once-in-a-generation election to end privatisation and give the National Health Service the funding it needs.
 To give people the final say and get Brexit sorted.”

 There was a final moment of humour at the end when the two contenders were asked what they would give each other for Christmas

-Mr Corbyn said he he would give the Tory leader A Christmas Carol by Charles Dickens so he could “understand how nasty Scrooge was”.
+Mr Corbyn said he would give the Tory leader A Christmas Carol by Charles Dickens so he could “understand how nasty Scrooge was”.

 Mr Johnson initially suggested he would give his rival “a copy of my brilliant Brexit deal”, before settling for a pot of damson jam.